 Winter Break Day 6: Cooking and Baking

 - Have a pancake breakfast with delicious toppings.
+Check out this banana chocolate chip pancake recipe.

 - Make homemade pizzas together.